Delving into the Reversal Curse: How Far Can Large Language Models Generalize?: NeurIPS Paper Checklist

 \item {\bf Licenses for existing assets} \item[] Question: Are the creators or original owners of assets (e.g., code, data, models), used in the paper, properly credited and are the license and terms of use explicitly mentioned and properly respected? \item[] Answer: \answerYes{} \item[] Justification: The external assets, such as datasets and models, are publicly available and have been properly credited and cited in our paper. \item[] Guidelines: \begin{itemize} \item The answer NA means that the paper does not use existing assets. \item The authors should cite the original paper that produced the code package or dataset. \item The authors should state which version of the asset is used and, if possible, include a URL. \item The name of the license (e.g., CC-BY 4.0) should be included for each asset. \item For scraped data from a particular source (e.g., website), the copyright and terms of service of that source should be provided. \item If assets are released, the license, copyright information, and terms of use in the package should be provided.
 For popular datasets, \url{paperswithcode.com/datasets} has curated licenses for some datasets.
 Their licensing guide can help determine the license of a dataset. \item For existing datasets that are re-packaged, both the original license and the license of the derived asset (if it has changed) should be provided. \item If this information is not available online, the authors are encouraged to reach out to the asset's creators. \end{itemize}

-\item {\bf New Assets} \item[] Question: Are new assets introduced in the paper well documented and is the documentation provided alongside the assets? \item[] Answer: \answerNA{} \item[] Justification: We do not intend to release new assets with the current version.
-Instead, the code and data will be made available soon. \item[] Guidelines: \begin{itemize} \item The answer NA means that the paper does not release new assets. \item Researchers should communicate the details of the dataset/code/model as part of their submissions via structured templates.
+\item {\bf New Assets} \item[] Question: Are new assets introduced in the paper well documented and is the documentation provided alongside the assets? \item[] Answer: \answerYes{} \item[] Justification: Our code and assets are available at \url{https://github.com/alibaba/thinking_bias.git}. \item[] Guidelines: \begin{itemize} \item The answer NA means that the paper does not release new assets. \item Researchers should communicate the details of the dataset/code/model as part of their submissions via structured templates.
 This includes details about training, license, limitations, etc. \item The paper should discuss whether and how consent was obtained from people whose asset is used. \item At submission time, remember to anonymize your assets (if applicable).
 You can either create an anonymized URL or include an anonymized zip file. \end{itemize}

 \item {\bf Crowdsourcing and Research with Human Subjects} \item[] Question: For crowdsourcing experiments and research with human subjects, does the paper include the full text of instructions given to participants and screenshots, if applicable, as well as details about compensation (if any)? \item[] Answer: \answerNA{} \item[] Justification: Our paper does not involve crowdsourcing or research with human subjects. \item[] Guidelines: \begin{itemize} \item The answer NA means that the paper does not involve crowdsourcing nor research with human subjects. \item Including this information in the supplemental material is fine, but if the main contribution of the paper involves human subjects, then as much detail as possible should be included in the main paper. \item According to the NeurIPS Code of Ethics, workers involved in data collection, curation, or other labor should be paid at least the minimum wage in the country of the data collector. \end{itemize}